Event Data Recorders (EDRs)

 Heavy Truck Electronic Control Modules (ECMs)

-GLCA staff have been extensively involved in heavy truck EDR research and testing.
+GLCA staff have historically been involved in heavy truck EDR research and testing.
 The results of these endeavors have been published in the Accident Reconstruction Journal and in technical papers presented at the 2010 and 2011 Society of Automotive Engineers World Congresses.
-GLCA personnel continue to pursue academic research in this field in cooperation with recognized industry leaders and institutions.
+GLCA personnel continue to work with those who perform research in this field and maintain the ability to access heavy vehicle EDR's.

 Sample EDRs